CoderLovely08/Web-Development-bootcamp/21. MongoDB/README.md

 // Create a model out of the schema
 // @param1 Strictly uppercase singular collection name
-// internally it will be converted to what we want
+// internally it will be converted to what we want into plural
+// Ex: Fruits -> fruits, Person -> people
 // @param2 is the schema
 const Fruit = mongoose.model('Fruit', fruitsSchema);